After setbacks, Russia boosts space spending

 The failure of a workhorse Proton rocket after launch in August caused the multimillion-dollar loss of an Indonesian and a Russian satellite.
 A similar problem caused the loss of a $265 million communications satellite last year.

-Medvedev criticised the state of the industry in August, saying problems were costing Russia prestige and money.
+Medvedev criticized the state of the industry in August, saying problems were costing Russia prestige and money.

 Since the retirement of its space shuttle fleet last year, U.S. space agency NASA has been relying on Russia to take astronauts to the ISS at a cost of $60 million each, and plans to continue until its own new craft is developed in 2017.